aysenur-dogan/omdb-project/README.md

 # OMDB Movie Search Project

+A simple movie search application built with HTML, CSS, and JavaScript using the OMDB API.

 ## How to Set Up Your Repository

 **WARNING**: This is a template project.
 Do not fork this repository.